 However, when the bloating never goes away, continuously worsens or is accompanied by pain or changes in bowel habits, further investigation from a health care provider is warranted.

 For run-of-the-mill bloat, simple swaps like increasing your water intake and incorporating ginger into meals may help.
-Just know that no single food is a sure cure for abdominal distention.
+Just know that no single food is a sure cure for bloat.
 And because the cause of bloating is often multifactorial, don't bank on cucumbers alone curing your GI symptoms.

 The good news: There's little harm in trying out these natural belly remedies.
-Read on for the 15 best foods for bloating.
+Read on to find the 15 best foods for bloating.